Alicia105/FormingFilterVowel/README.md

 ### Part 1:

 We modeled our filters in Matlab to easily visualize their feasibility and effect.
-In this case, white noise is filtered to only output frequencies corresponding to the desired vowel sound.
+Our code is divided into two parts:
+- a slicing function, which will permit to allow us to change the inputs in real time in order to evolve the filter we apply
+- the vowel filter itself, which will filter our input noise to output only the vowel sound that the user wants in real time

 ### Part 2: